psaile/hcp-poa-hydrology/README.md

 7. [Sustainable development is supported by information covering the full hydrological cycle](https://wmo.int/sustainable-development-supported-hydrological-information)
 8. [Water quality is known](https://wmo.int/water-quality-known)

-The PoA is regularly reviewed and updated by the WMO [Hydrological Coordination Panel  ](https://community.wmo.int/en/governance/executive-council/executive-council/hydrological-coordination-panel) and its implementation supported by the WMO Secretariat, the WMO Technical Commissions and their relevant Standing Committees, Expert and Task Teams as well as the WMO Regional Associations.
+The PoA is regularly reviewed and updated by the WMO [Hydrological Coordination Panel](https://community.wmo.int/en/governance/executive-council/executive-council/hydrological-coordination-panel) and its implementation supported by the WMO Secretariat, the WMO Technical Commissions and their relevant Standing Committees, Expert and Task Teams as well as the WMO Regional Associations.

+This repository is based on the online version of the [WMO Plan of Action for Hydrology 2022-2030](https://www.hydroref.com/wmo/hcp/index.php).
-This repository contains all the PoA activities as issues.
+It contains all PoA outputs, activities and milestones as a hierarchically ordered nested list of issues.

-The (Project Board)[] offers an overview of the activities, milestones and level of implementation.
+The (Project Board)[https://github.com/users/psaile/projects/1] offers an overview of the activities, milestones and level of implementation.